 Is my employer obliged to disclose the reason for dismissal?

 Yes.
 If you’ve been continuously employed for at least one year with the same employer, you may request a written statement of the reason for dismissal.
 And if you’re pregnant or on maternity leave you’re entitled to a written statement without even having to ask.
 If your employer unreasonably fails to comply or the reason given is inadequate or false, you can pursue the matter before an employment tribunal (provided you comply with the relevant time limits discussed below).

 Who can claim unfair dismissal?

-Generally, only employees who have a year's continuity of service at the date of dismissal, or have been dismissed without notice and are within a week of gaining a year's continuity of service, can claim unfair dismissal.
+Only employees who have two years’ continuity of service at the date of dismissal, or have been dismissed without notice and are within two weeks of gaining two years’ continuity of service, can claim unfair dismissal.
 But this rule does not apply if you are claiming automatic unfair dismissal.

 Length of service is calculated in months and years starting from the first day you began working for your employer, and it ends on the date your employment comes to an end.
 Your first day of employment starts after your sixteen birthday, and your end date is the last date you worked if you were given correct notice, or the last day you worked if your employer gave you payment in lieu of notice, or where a fixed-term contract ends and it is not renewed.